Code Quality: Its Importance in Custom Software Development

 One of the most essential aspects of coding is its architecture and structure.
 Developers are required to know about the universal design patterns that are quite popularly known to the most and therefore, can be easily understood by the other members of the team.
 With the use of proper principles, the code can be easily extended in the future.
 The developers need to have a clear vision of how the whole project will look like after the completion so that it becomes easy for them to create the draft and the blueprints.
 Like in a building you won’t build a couple of first floors to get an idea that you would be able to build the next 100 floors or not.
 In the same manner, you would like to divide all the functionalities into modules so that one feature is precisely in one place – easy to find and if needed can be changed or fixed in one place only.
 (This is termed as separation of concerns).

 Further, mixing different things all over the code becomes all the messier and really hard to be understood by someone else reading the code, sometimes harder even for the developer who has written the code in the first place.
 There should be lesser dependencies while exchanging of modules and components.
-Say for example, if at some point we would require to upgrade our database to something faster.
+Say for example, if at some point we would require to upgrade the database to something faster.

 A codebase can be made more readable and easier to understand by simply taking care of small things like naming conventions, file structure, variable names, etc.